dracoventions/TWCManager/docs/Software_Docker.md

 ```
 sudo apt-get update
-sudo apt-get install -y docker.io
+sudo apt-get install -y curl docker.io

-pip3 install docker-compose
+sudo pip3 install docker-compose

 curl https://raw.githubusercontent.com/ngardiner/TWCManager/main/contrib/docker/docker-compose.yml -o docker-compose.yml
 ```

 ### Using Stable Versions (Recommended)

 If you would like to opt for a more stable version, specify the version of TWCmanager that you would like to use.
-For example, to use the latest Stable version **v1.2.2**, use the following commands:
+For example, to use the latest Stable version **v1.2.3**, use the following commands:

 ```
 sudo apt-get update
 sudo apt-get install -y docker.io

-pip3 install docker-compose
+sudo pip3 install docker-compose

-curl https://raw.githubusercontent.com/ngardiner/TWCManager/main/contrib/docker/docker-compose-v1.2.2.yml -o docker-compose.yml
+curl https://raw.githubusercontent.com/ngardiner/TWCManager/main/contrib/docker/docker-compose-v1.2.3.yml -o docker-compose.yml
 ```

 ## Configuring TWCManager for Docker